 - Includes case studies from around the world that use these methods

-- Covers techno-economic analysis, life cycle assessment, resource assessment, environmental risk analysis, policy, and social aspects of technologies
+- Examines techno-economic analysis, life cycle assessment, resource assessment, environmental risk analysis, policy and social aspects of technologies

 Students working in green economy areas; consultants; post-graduate researchers in the areas of engineering, chemistry, biotechnology, biology